Skip to content

 References

-Interview with Arne Rinnan, SBS
+Interview with Arne Rinnan, SBS News

-Prime Minister Howard’s election speech
+Prime Minister John Howard’s 2001 election speech

-Senate Select Committee Report
+Senate Select Committee Report into maritime incident

 Tony Kevin, A Certain Maritime Incident: The Sinking of SIEV X, Scribe Publications, Melbourne, 2004.